 Tools and Accessories

-While having the right clothing is essential, there are plenty of accessories and supplies you should also remember.
+While having the right clothing is essential, there are plenty of accessories and supplies you should add to your list of everything you need to ski.
 It’s a good idea to bring along a small pack or backpack to hold your gear, especially if you plan on being out all day.
 Make sure you bring along lotion and lip balm to help combat the dry winter air you’ll find up in the mountains.
 Sunscreen is also a good idea.
 Even though it’s cold, the sun can still damage your skin, and no one wants a tan line around their goggles.
 Bandages and painkillers can help address minor aches or blisters and will keep you comfortable throughout the day.
 Finally, it’s a good idea to bring along an extra pair of gloves, a hat, or some handheld heating pads in case you need some extra warmth.
 Having these things on hand will make it easier to stay active and comfortable all day long, letting you enjoy as much time as you want out on the slopes.